An immersive photographic adventure conducted by

 professional wildlife and nature photographer and tutor, Michael Snedic

 Join Australian-based Pro Photographer and Tutor, Michael Snedic, on this exciting 11-day Photo Expedition, travelling through the Arctic around the archipelago of Spitzbergen/Svalbard.
 We will travel by ship and explore the coast, attempting to circumnavigate the island if ice conditions allow.
-Michael led three Photo Expeditions to Svalbard, booked-out trips in 2016 and 2017, to absolute rave reviews.
+Michael has led Photo Expeditions to Svalbard 2016, 2017, 2018 and 2019 to absolute rave reviews.
 For the photo tour participants, it was the ultimate trip of a lifetime, with plenty of 'once-in-a-lifetime' experiences and photos taken during this trip.

 We will be seeking and photographing iconic Arctic wildlife species including polar bears, reindeer, foxes, walrus and other seals, various whale species, auks, puffins, and many many more, as well as stunning glacial landscapes.